pittar/aafc/ckan-demo.md

 However, there are a few trade-offs to ge this running:

 1. You have to run the containers with a `service account` that has the `anyuid` scc.
-This is something you normally wouldn't allow in a production environemnt.
+This is something you normally wouldn't allow in a production environement.
 2. The docker images don't seem to be well supported by CKAN.
 3. This demo is ephemeral.
 No volumes have been created or mounted.
 Restarting the apps (or crash) will lose state/data.

-There Dockerfiles available for the main components, so it would be possible to create better (more secure) containers if running CKAN on OpenShift goes beyond a _proof of concept_ state.
+There are Dockerfiles available for the main components, so it would be possible to create better (more secure) containers if running CKAN on OpenShift goes beyond a _proof of concept_ state.

 Source documents:
 * [CKAN docs for docker compose](https://docs.ckan.org/en/2.8/maintaining/installing/install-from-docker-compose.html)